-Business personal property (BPP), or business contents, refers to moveable items owned by your business.
+Business personal property (BPP) refers to movable items owned by your business.
 It includes office supplies, furniture, computers, machinery – basically everything except for the building itself.

 Business personal property includes:

-To estimate the value of your business personal property, go by its current market value.
-An accurate estimate helps ensure you’ll receive adequate compensation in the event of a covered loss.
-Without an accurate estimate, your policy might not cover all of your insured business equipment and furnishings if they are damaged, lost, or stolen.
+It’s important to keep track of your business personal property and its costs to make sure you have enough commercial property insurance to protect your business.
+Without an accurate inventory and estimate, your policy might not cover all of your business equipment and furnishings if they are damaged, destroyed, or stolen.

 There are two types of personal property: tangible and intangible.
-Tangible property refers to physical items you can touch; intangible property cannot be felt or touched.
-Tangible property includes computers, furniture, and machinery.
-Intangible property includes securities, bonds, patents, or intellectual property that can be bought, sold, or licensed.
+Tangible property refers to physical items you can touch, and includes items such as computers, furniture, and machinery.
+Intangible property, on the other hand, cannot be felt or touched.
+It may include securities, bonds, patents, or intellectual property that can be bought, sold, or licensed.

 Typically, a business only needs to include its tangible personal property in a BPP estimate.
 However, companies with intellectual property concerns may want to invest in insurance for intangible assets as well.
 Talk to one of our agents to find out more about protecting intangible assets.

 When choosing business personal property insurance, you may have a choice between insuring items for their actual cash value or their replacement value.
-Basically, the actual cash value is an item’s current market cost – its market price with depreciation taken into account.
+Basically, the actual cash value is an item’s current market price, with depreciation taken into account.

 The replacement value is the cost of buying a brand-new replacement for a lost or damaged item.
-Replacement value policies tend to cost more; the policyholder may also be required to repair or replace the item before seeking compensation.
+Replacement value policies tend to cost more.
+You may also be required to repair or replace the item before seeking compensation.

 Insureon helps small business owners compare commercial insurance quotes to protect their property and other assets.
-Fill out a free application to get quotes from multiple top-rated carriers.
+Fill out a free application to compare quotes from top-rated providers.